berkeley-cs186/PublicCourseNotes/SQLPart2.md

 ```
 Notice that CS189 is now included and the columns that should be from the right table (`c_num`, `students`) are `NULL`.

 The **right outer join** is the exact same thing as the left outer join but it keeps all the rows from the right table instead of the left table.
-The following query is identical to the query above that uses the left outer join (the columns will be in a different order though):
+The following query is identical to the query above that uses the left outer join:
 ```sql
 SELECT *
 FROM enrollment RIGHT OUTER JOIN courses